KadeFrank/EggsinEggs/README.md

 **What can this model do?**

 This model is originally established for simulating the single bucket (as shown below) of multi-bucket foundations of offshore wind turbines.
-Hysteric loops and damping ratios can be predicted under cyclic loading.
+Hysteresis loops can be predicted under cyclic loading.
 The soil softening and anisotropy is considered.
 With very high computational efficiency, the load-displacement relationships for 1000 cycles of cyclic loading are predicted in 10 minutes, overcame the drawbacks of the traditional Finite-element method.

 ![image](https://github.com/KadeFrank/EggsinEggs/assets/125382994/3e529783-cc71-4ae6-a704-7b794cadb67f)